katie-allen/classslides/math335/data_day1.md

 > "**dplyr** is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges."

-## Remember...
+## Remember:

 <br>

 Hadley Wickham, the author of the dplyr package, says:

 > "Whenever you're learning a new tool, for a long time you're going to suck.
-But the good news is that is typical, that's something that happens to everyone, and it's only temporary."
+But the good news is, that is typical, that's something that happens to everyone, and it's only temporary."

 ## Data manipulation verbs

 <br>

-- `filter`  - filter your data to a smaller set of important rows
+- `filter`  - filter data to a smaller set of important rows
-- `arrange` - organize the row order of my data
+- `arrange` - organize the row order of data
 - `select`  - select specific columns to keep or remove
-- `mutate`  - add new mutated (changed) variables as columns to my data
+- `mutate`  - add new mutated (changed) variables as columns to data

 ## Data manipulation verbs for summaries